Claremont Courier

 The Claremont Courier is a community newspaper based in Claremont, California, United States.
 It is widely regarded as the city's newspaper of record, and is often cited by other news outlets covering the city.
-In 2018, the Courier was named the top community newspaper in California by the California News Publishers Association.
 It publishes an annual almanac and is known for its aerial videography.
+Additionally, it is one of the oldest newspapers actively being published in the Greater Los Angeles area.

 History

-The paper was founded by E.B.
-Young, who published the first edition on September 16, 1908.
-Tobias Larson purchased it in 1911, and his son Stanley took over in 1936.
-It was purchased by Martin Weinberger in 1955 and in 2007 was transferred to his son, Peter Weinberger.

-Coverage

-The Courier publishes an annual almanac and is known for its aerial videography.

-Recognition

-In 2018, the Courier was named the top community newspaper in California by the California News Publishers Association.